beitmenotyou-com/OmniSocial-ProtocolKit/docs/Community/community-news.md

 # 📢 News & Announcements

-Stay up to date with important announcements, feature rollouts, roadmap changes, blog posts, and events from the OmniSocial ProtocolKit community.
+Stay updated with important announcements, feature rollouts, roadmap changes, blog posts, and events from the OmniSocial ProtocolKit community.

 ---